Family & Community Engagement (FACE)

 Be specific about times, dates, meetings, phone calls or emails used to try to resolve the issue previous to your letter.
 Find out who the Parent Advisory Council representative is in your building or district.
 He or she should be able to help you with questions and networking within your school.

 Participate in training sessions or workshops offered by the school districts or other community agencies.
-SSD’s Parent Education & Diversity Awareness Program offers over 50 workshops during the school year designed especially for families.
+SSD's FACE (Family and Community Engagement) offers over 50 workshops during the school year designed especially for families.
 Call Parent Education & Diversity Awareness at 314.989.8460 or click here for the workshop calendar.

 What if I Don't Agree with the IEP?